No photo of Irén Tiberg

 Societal impact

-My research of the initial management when a child is diagnosed with type 1 diabetes has had a significant impact on the care, not only locally but also nationally.
+My previous research of the initial management when a child is diagnosed with type 1 diabetes has had a significant impact on the care, not only locally but also nationally.
 The research showed that a home-based model of care were safe, feasible, effective and cost-effective as compared to the traditional hospital-based care.
-After implementation of new routines in clinical practice, I continue to evaluate the long-term effect in uncontrolled settings.
+After implementation of new routines in clinical practice, we continued to evaluate the long-term effect in uncontrolled settings.
+We are now in the very start of developing a project of type 1 diabetes among young people in Africa.

 Teaching

 Together with colleagues I developed, planned and carried out a commissioned postgraduate programme in diabetes care during 2013-2014 in two cities parallel (Abu Dhabi and Al Ain) in United Arab Emirates.
 Since 2015 I teach, supervise and examine both at Bachelor’s level and at Master’s level at the Department of Health Sciences, Lund University.
-Together with a colleague I was the course leader 2015-2016 for a postgraduate course of complex intervention in paediatric healthcare.
+Together with a colleague I was the course leader for a postgraduate course of complex intervention in paediatric healthcare.
+The course was given first in Sweden and again in Ethiopia.

 Professional work

 I am a paediatric nurse and further specialized in diabetes.
 I have worked as a paediatric nurse since 1989 and as a paediatric diabetes nurse since 2001.
 In 2012 I defended my thesis about the initial management when a child is diagnosed with type 1 diabetes.
-Since 2013 I work as an assistant lecturer parallel with clinical work and research.
+Since 2013 I work with teaching as an assistant lecturer parallel with clinical work and research, and in 2021 as associated professor and senior lecturer.

 Expertise related to UN Sustainable Development Goals